242: No Such Thing As The Ancient Monty Python Dynasty

 They can tell you what day things happened on.

-but in 2006 he lost his phone and he didn't worry because he just had all the numbers in his head yeah that's amazing quite a good way to remember numbers is to lose your phone all the time which I do and I know basically everybody's phone numbers off by heart So it's a chicken or egg thing.
+Actually, quite a good way to remember numbers is to lose your phone all the time, which I do, and I know basically everybody's phone numbers off by heart.
+So it's a chicken or egg thing.

 The one problem with this disease is that you also retain the exact feeling and emotion that you had about something in really high detail.

-Do you know that you can erase that though?
+Yeah.
+Do you know that you can erase that, though?
+Can you?
+Yeah.

 There's the bit that remembers the actual facts of what happened.